NotCleo/GDS-to-RTL/README.md

 | pin labels inside cell definitions | 876 | 186 |
 | top-level text labels | 17 | 10 |

-The warm-up is 79 logic cells: two shift registers, an adder, a comparator and three clock buffers.
-Small enough to read by hand, which is the point of it.
+- The warm-up is 79 logic cells: two shift registers, an adder, a comparator and three clock buffers.
+- Just small enough to read by hand, which is the point of it.

 The 17 top-level labels on the puzzle are the ports, and they are the last real names left anywhere in the file:

 ```
 'I'        on layer 70/5 at (  0.30,  79.22)